Samsung Galaxy S8 Camera Is Still 12MP, But It Will Have A Killer Feature

 — Benjamin Geskin (@VenyaGeskin1) March 15, 2017

-Recently, however, a new rumor about the Galaxy S8’s camera has emerged, stating that while the device’ sensor would be a single-lens 12MP module, it would be capable of capturing videos in slow-motion.
-Unlike the usual 240fps slow-motion capabilities that are featured in most current midrange and flagship devices, the Galaxy S8 would be able to record videos at speeds of up to 1000fps, according to an Android Authority report.
+Recently, however, a new rumor about the Galaxy S8’s camera has emerged, stating that while the device’s sensor would be a single-lens 12MP module, it would be capable of capturing videos in slow motion.
+Unlike the usual 240fps slow motion capabilities that are featured in most current midrange and flagship devices, the Galaxy S8 would be able to record videos at speeds of up to 1000fps, according to an Android Authority report.

 Considering that 240fps is already satisfactory for everyday photography, the premise of capturing videos at 1000fps is something that has sparked the interest of Samsung fans.
 After all, if 240fps videos could already produce visually stunning footage, the possibilities with 1000fps recordings are even bigger.

 A TechnoBuffalo report stated that the South Korean tech giant would be utilizing added DRAM to the device’s camera sensor, which would allow the smartphone to handle the processing load of the new feature.
-Interestingly, speculations are high that Samsung’s super slow-motion feature for the Galaxy S8 would utilize a different camera technology from one shown by Sony earlier this year, which features a CMOS sensor and a 3-layer stack with DRAM.
+Interestingly, speculations are high that Samsung’s super slow motion feature for the Galaxy S8 would utilize a different camera technology from one shown by Sony earlier this year, which features a CMOS sensor and a three-layer stack with DRAM.

 #GalaxyS8 OK!
 Many people just claim they have real leaked pics of S8, if they don't look like this, then just rumors.. enjoy more leaks! pic.twitter.com/wy5lNPQ23f